 To aid in nighttime hunting, owls’ soft feathers enable them to fly almost silently.
 This is because tiny serrations along the leading edge of flight feathers reduce the sound of flapping wings.
 Owls locate their prey while flying or from a perch.
 They fly in quickly, feet first, the talons grasping and killing the prey.
 Then they carry the prey (with talons or beak) to a perch or nest.

 How do owls eat?

-Large items are torn apart with talons and beak.
-Small morsels, such as mice, are swallowed whole.
-Hours later indigestible bones, fur and feather are coughed up in firm, cylindrical one-to-two-inch pellets.
+They tear large items apart with talons and beak.
+They swallow small morsels, such as mice, whole.
+Hours later, they cough up indigestible bones, fur, and feathers in firm, cylindrical, 1- to 2-inch pellets.
 Sometimes many of these pellets can be found under a favorite perch or nest.
-By identifying the remains in the pellets, the owl's food habits can be studied.
-The pellets beneath one perch contained parts of 1,987 field mice, 656 house mice, 210 rats, 92 blackbirds and four frogs.
+By identifying the prey remains in the pellets, you can study the owl's food habits.
+For example, scientists found that pellets beneath one perch contained parts of 1,987 field mice, 656 house mice, 210 rats, 92 blackbirds, and four frogs.